Agoric/documentation/main/ertp/api/displayInfo.md

 dollar, or *cent*, 1/100 of a dollar.
 If mill, `decimalPlaces` would be `3`, if cent, it would be `2`.

-Non-fungible assets do not use numeric valus, so don't specify a `decimalPlaces` value for them.
+Non-fungible assets have values that are arrays, so don't specify a `decimalPlaces` value for them.

 `decimalPlaces` should be used for *display purposes only*.
 Any